Francis Beidler Forest: History

 The land was acquired by Francis Beidler in the 1890s, and maintained by his family after his death in 1924.
 On liquidation of the estate, the National Audubon Society raised the funds to acquire the land, built a boardwalk, and purchase land from surrounding farmers to ensure access.
 In 2003 the Audubon Society, which maintains the preserve, announced it had recently obtained funding with which to purchase an additional 909 acres of adjacent land to expand the preserve.
 Other similar adjacent lands have been protected to total over 18,000 acres as of 2021.

 Facilities

 It has an environmental education center and a 1.75 mi boardwalk trail through the old-growth portion of the swamp, established in 1977.
-During the spring, there are guided canoe trips in the swamp, which offer a different perspective as one paddles through the shallow channels and among the cypress knees.
+During the spring, there are guided canoe trips in the swamp which offer a different perspective.
 Night walks are also offered on a monthly basis.
 A new woodland and grassland trail system was opened in 2020.
 These trails are accessed by a gravel parking lot adjacent to the entrance gate at Beidler; the trails are open every day from sunrise to sunset.